This site wouldn’t exist without open-source tools. To name just a few:

 Mesa Analytics & Consulting, Inc.

-I joined the staff of Mesa Analytics & Computing in March, 2005, becoming the lead software engineer.
-For just over six years I managed Mesa’s revision control, problem-tracking and build systems, and developed custom dynamic web applications.
+I joined Mesa Analytics & Computing in March, 2005, becoming the lead software engineer.
+For just over six years I managed Mesa’s revision control, problem-tracking and build systems, and developed dynamic web applications.
 I also created new user interfaces for cheminformatics applications, whether they were web-based (Django, jQuery, Sqlite) or for the desktop (Qt, C++).

 Working for Mesa was a great experience, from the start in 2005 until the end in May, 2011.
 Mesa’s owners, John and Norah MacCuish, are good people in both a technical and a personal sense.